eWorkspace365/eworkspace365.github.io/m365-6-microsoft-intune.md

 ## Configuration Profiles

+### Settings Catalog

+Download the JSON files from the OpenIntuneBaseline repository.

 For all the **catalog settings** use the json-file to import all the baseline configuration profiles:

 [Download Configuration Profiles](https://github.com/eWorkspace365/m365-landingzone/tree/main/6-microsoft-intune/mdm/settings-catalog)